zjwinn/MAS-Summary-Script/README.md

 ![An image of the haplotyping file header](https://github.com/zjwinn/MAS-Summary-Script/blob/master/Example_File_Head.png)

-This file contains seven columns and some are required to run the code properly:
+This file contains twelve columns and all are required to run the code properly:

-1. Locus (Manditory)
+1. Locus
     - This is a unique identifyer that will follow your major locus designation.
 This must be unique from all other loci in the haplotyping file.
 There can be as many loci as desired, meaning that the haplotying file will have n rows based on n number of loci reported.
-2. N_Expected (Optional)
+2. Auto
     - This is a boolean column with the option of TRUE and FALSE.
-This column can be present or absent in the file.
+This option indicates if the user wishes to use the auto function for locus calling (auto is explained in a later section).
+This column can must be present in the file and the options must be either TRUE or FALSE.
+3. N_Missing
+    - This is a numeric argument which may be interpreted as the following: "If I am using the auto function to call my loci, how many missing loci am I willing to tollerate".
+For example, if the user is calling a major locus using four markers, they may wish to still provide a call individuals missing data for one marker.
+Thus N_Missing would equal one in this case.
+If this collumn is left blank, then it will be considered zero.
-3. Markers (Manditory)
+4. Markers
     - This is a vector of all markers (in order of haplotype) associated with the major locus of interest.
 All marker names are **case sensitive and must be present in the VCF**.
 To make this vector, users must take marker names and concatenate together using the operator ":".
 This allows the script to parse the marker names for use in haplotyping.
-4. Pos (Manditory)
+5. Pos
-5. Het (Manditory)
+6. Het
-6. Neg (Manditory)
+7. Neg
-7. Missing (Manditory)
+8. Missing
     - Pos, Het, Neg, and Missing are vectors of all nucleotide sequences associated which indicate a "positive", "heterozygous", "negative", or "missing" call for a locus.
 For simplicity, we will only be looking at the Pos column in this following explination.
 In the case of the example provided with the script, "positive" in this case referes to a line possessing the *Fusarium* head blight resistance locus *Fhb1*.
 Users will take the [IUPAC nucleotide designation](https://en.wikipedia.org/wiki/Nucleic_acid_notation#cite_note-iupac1-1) to deliniate a haplotype associated with a "positive" call.
 To indicate a haplotype, users should delimit nucleotide designations with a ":" operator (e.g., 'C:T').
 If there are multiple haplotypes associated with a "positive" call, the user can separate the haplotype calls with "_" to indicate a separate haplotype which indicates the same catigory (e.g., 'C:T_G:T').
 If there is no known heterozygous call, then users may leave the "Het" column either blank or with a "NA".
-If a haplotype is identified by the script which does not appear in the provided haplotyping infromation, the call will come out as "UNIDENTIFIED".
+If a haplotype is identified by the script which does not appear in the provided haplotyping infromation, the call will come out as "UNIDENTIFIED", unless auto is indicated as TRUE (see section below for description of auto function).
+9. Pos_Annot
+10. Het_Annot
+11. Neg_Annot
+12. Missing_Annot
+    - Pos, Het, Neg, and Missing "_Annot" are annotation the user wishes to assign to the positive, heterozygous, negative, and missing cases.
+These annotations may be left blank if the user wants the default assignments (e.g., POS, HET, NEG, and NA) however this may not be appropriate for all cases.
+For resistance loci, like *Fhb1*, perhaps the default assignments make sense.
+However, a locus where the deliniation between states is not straight forward (e.g., The 3A color locus for wheat which deliniates white vs. red color) may require further explanation.
+These columns allow for POS, HET, NEG, and NA to be reported in a more intuitive way (e.g, 'Red', 'Pink', 'White', and 'Did not amplify').

-All columns are case sensitive and columns labled as "manditory" must be found in the haplotyping file to get the code to run properly.
+All columns are case sensitive and all columns must be found in the haplotyping key file to get this code to run properly.

-# Output files
+## Output files
-There are four potential outputs from the script:

-1. vcf_to_hapmap.hmp.gz
+The script functions by taking **the name of your haplotyping key file and assigning that as the string prior to a file name**.
+In the below script where you see **i**, this will stand in place of the name of your haplotyping key file

+1. **i**_hapmap.hmp.gz (compressed hapmap file)
-    - A hapmap file of selected markers for haplotyping.
+    - A hapmap file ([here is an example of a hapmap format](https://statgen-esalq.github.io/Hapmap-and-VCF-formats-and-its-integration-with-onemap/#:~:text=The%20Hapmap%20file%20format%20is%20a%20table%20which,Hapmap%20file%20by%20chromosome%20or%20a%20general%20file.)) of the selected markers for haplotyping indicated by the user's haplotyping key input file.
-2. Marker_Report_Full.csv (comma seperated value file)
+2. **i**_Marker_Report_Full.csv (comma seperated value file)
-    - This file contains the markers used to make major locus haplotype calls, the resultant haplotype string associated with a major locus call, and the summary of the call (POS, HET, NEG, NA, UNIDENTIFIED).
+    - This file contains the markers used to make major locus haplotype calls, the resultant haplotype string associated with a major locus call, the summary of the call (POS, HET, NEG, NA, UNIDENTIFIED), and the annotated summary of the call.
-3. Marker_Report_Summary.csv (comma seperated value file)
+3. **i**_Marker_Report_Summary.csv (comma seperated value file)
-    - This file contains only the summary of haplotype calls for each major locus (POS, HET, NEG, NA, UNIDENTIFIED).
+    - This file contains only the annotated summary of haplotype calls for each major locus.
-4. Unidentified_Haplotypes.csv (comma seperated value file)
+4. **i**_Unidentified_Haplotypes.csv (comma seperated value file)
     - This file will only be produced if there are "UNIDENTIFIED" haplotypes associated with a major locus.
 This file is meant to help individuals debugging their own haplotype formatted file.
+5. **i**_Auto_Suggested_Haplotypes.csv (comma seperated value file)
+    - If the user indicates that any locus must be automatically called see (##)